jagotu/BACIL/thesis_text/thesis_text.md

 ### Library methods

-While we defer library calls to the .NET runtime implementations, the majority of them either require generics or use native methods.
+While we defer library calls to the .NET runtime implementations, most of them either require generics or use native methods.
 We only implemented the following native methods:-

 * `System.Runtime.CompilerServices.RuntimeHelpers.InitializeArray(Array, RuntimeFieldHandle)` used for constant array initializatons (like `int[] a = new int[] {0, 1}`).
 * `System.Math.Abs(Double)`, `System.Math.Cos(Double)` and `System.Math.Sqrt(Double)` required by some float instruction tests.
-* `System.ValueType.GetHashCode()` as user-defined value types override this virtual method and as such it must exist.
+* `System.ValueType.GetHashCode()` required by user-defined value types, as they override this virtual method.

 ## Performance benchmarks

-All benchmarks mentioned here were performed on a laptop with an AMD Ryzen 7 PRO 4750U with 8 cores and 16 virtual threads, a Base Clock of 1.7GHz and boost up to 4.1GHz, featuring 32 GB of RAM and running Windows 10.
+We performed all benchmarks mentioned here on a laptop with an AMD Ryzen 7 PRO 4750U with 8 cores and 16 virtual threads, a Base Clock of 1.7GHz and boost up to 4.1GHz, featuring 32 GB of RAM and running Windows 10.

-The tests were run on GraalVM:
+We ran the tests on GraalVM version:

 ```
 openjdk 11.0.15 2022-04-19